-In addition to Fellowships and Scholarships and Research/Creative Activity Awards, graduate students may be honored through nomination to the Cratis D. Williams Society, Alpha Epsilon Lambda or Who's Who Among American College Students.
-Read about each of these organizations below.
+In addition to Fellowships and Scholarships and Research/Creative Activity Awards, graduate students may be honored through nomination to the Graduate School's Cratis D. Williams Society.
+Some programs offer recognition through discipline-specific honorary societies.

 Please note: All graduate students must maintain a 3.0 GPA, so there are no Latin honors (cum laude, etc.) for graduate students.

 Each year, the Graduate School seeks nominations for students to induct into the Cratis D. Williams Society.
 This society is designed to recognize the top 2% of graduates from the School of Graduate Studies each year.
 Inductees are chosen from among the nominees based upon their academic performance, their engagement in their discipline, and their potential for leadership.

 Nominations are accepted each Spring and Fall semester.
 Lists of eligible students are sent to departments shortly after the application for graduation deadline (November and April).
 Nominations are limited to one per degree program.

 - be on track to complete a graduate degree (master's, specialist, doctoral) in December, May, or August;

 - be outstanding academically, with a graduate GPA of 4.0;

 - have engaged in or completed a project related to research, creative activities, practical professional experiences, OR service as a significant part of their program of study;

 - have shown clear potential to be leaders in academic, workforce, or community life.